SAP-samples/teched2022-DA281/exercises/dd3/README.md

 - Recovery of data integration pipelines in case of various error situations using resilience & snapshot functionality in generation 2 pipelines

-- High total cost of ownership (TCO) when having large amount of data sets (e.g. hundreds or thousands of CDS Views or tables) in a replication use case which results in creating as well as maintaining a lot of Daa Intelligence pipelines
+- High total cost of ownership (TCO) when having large amount of data sets (e.g. hundreds or thousands of CDS Views or tables) in a replication use case which results in creating as well as maintaining a lot of Data Intelligence pipelines

 - Limited performance scalability in pipelines, e.g. in the area of parallelizing initial as well as delta load processes
 <br><br>